Jesus: Truth vs. Myths

 Josephus’ description of the followers of Jesus as “such men as receive the truth with pleasure,” is also authoritative and definitive.
 Please notice that he did not describe them in religious terms; Christian, Jewish, Pagan etc. He described them as men who received the truth with pleasure.

 There are now over thirty thousand denominations of Christianity.
 Judaism, Islam, Paganism, and Atheism are similarly divided and confused.
 They all tell each other they are wrong about God, and all have a history of violence.

 Was Josephus a Christian?

 Josephus was a High Priest, a Prophet of God, a Commanding General of the Army, and the Governor of Galilee.
-He was the greatest Jewish historian ever to put pen to paper, and an eyewitness to the destruction of the temple and fall of Jerusalem.
+He was the greatest historian ever to put pen to paper, and God’s eyewitness to the destruction of the temple and fall of Jerusalem.
 In his chronology Antiquities of the Jews, he stated that he accepted Jesus as Messiah.
 According to the tenets of the religion, that would make him a Christian.
 However, Christianity does not dare to call him a Christian, because, if they did, they would have to acknowledge the truth inherent in his chronology of the destruction of the temple and fall of Jerusalem, precisely as prophesied by Jesus.
 That would put them out of business.
 In addition, it would put them in an even more difficult position with their symbiotic enablers in the cults of Judaism.

 No, Josephus was not a Christian.
 I too accept the reality that Jesus was, and remains, the Messiah foretold in the history of the ancient Israelites, but I reject Christianity’s fallacious attempt to relive that history.
 Messiah Jesus did not start a new religion; he fulfilled the prophecies of ancient Israel.
 See the link, Christianity: Truth vs. Myth on the navigator.

 How do the Jews deal with Josephus?